 With staff currently experiencing ongoing adaptations to their work environments, potential employees are no longer looking for the bare minimum work benefits, they want to feel supported and of value to the company.
 For this reason, it’s important to make smart, innovative decisions when developing your employer brand and steps must be taken to prove to candidates that you are the best company to work for.
 One way to convey positive assets is by connecting with a candidate on an emotional level.

 Take Enova for example, the Chicago-based FinTech that helps ‘hardworking people get access to fast, trustworthy credit.’
-Enova encourages potential employees that they can be trusted using their ‘work with us’ video, which gives and inside look at the company.
+Enova encourages potential employees that they can be trusted using their ‘work with us’ video, which gives an inside look at the company.
 The video features Enova’s current members of staff giving individual testimonials about what it’s like to work at the company.
 Candidates are 3x more likely to trust a person than the company itself to provide credible information on what it’s like to work there2.
 With this information, it is easy to see why Enova’s marketing tactic here is a powerful tool in their employer value proposition (EVP).

 Before the most talented applicants join any company, they’ll take time to evaluate whether their own requirements are being met.
-For employer branding to be executed successfully, you need to advertise the advantages to working with you and discuss what you can offer the candidate, showing an empathetic understanding of what potential staff want out of a career.
+For employer branding to be executed successfully, you need to advertise the advantages of working with you and discuss what you can offer the candidate, showing an empathetic understanding of what potential staff want out of a career.

 A company that does this well is the InsurTech Clearcover.
 A frequently asked question by candidates in job interviews is around career prospects and growth opportunities within a role.
-Clearcover recognised the importance of this and clearly laid out their career progression options in a 2019 article, stating that ‘the company frequently promotes from within.’3 Whilst catering to the candidate’s needs, Clearcover also highlight the growth of the company itself, boasting that it has been ‘sprouting upward.’
+Clearcover recognized the importance of this and clearly laid out their career progression options in a 2019 article, stating that ‘the company frequently promotes from within.’3 Whilst catering to the candidate’s needs, Clearcover also highlights the growth of the company itself, boasting that it has been ‘sprouting upward.’
 By selling the company to an applicant whilst offering broad career progression, Clearcover demonstrates its impressive EVP.

 With 75% of job seekers considering an employer’s brand before even applying for a job, it’s vital to take feedback from your own employees to make sure your website and job adverts accurately represent your internal brand and employment offering.
 The agile nature of the FinTech industry, and the working world at large, means that you should always strive to understand what your employees want from their employer with regular employee satisfaction surveys/meetings.